Comăna: History

 In 1733, when the Romanian Greek Catholic bishop Inocențiu Micu-Klein decided to organize a census in Transylvania, 34 families were reviewed in the village of Comăna de Jos.
 In other words, in Comăna de Jos of the year 1733, there were around 170 inhabitants.
 In the same census is to be noted that in Comăna de Jos there were two Greek Catholic priests, both having the surname Iuon (John).
 The village had a Greek Catholic church and a manse.
 The name of the village was written in Hungarian as Alsó-Komana, whereas the results were intended for a committee consisting of non-Romanians, mostly Hungarians.

 Population

-In 2011, the population of Comăna commune numbered 2,556 inhabitants.
+At the 2011 census, the population of Comăna commune numbered 2,556 inhabitants.
+At 2021 census, the population had increased to 2,803.

-Population between 1850 and 2011, according to the Hungarian and Romanian censuses:
+The population between 1850 and 2021, according to the Hungarian and Romanian censuses: